Written by Appadurai Muttulingam, Translated from Tamil by Padma Narayanan.

 The 19 stories in this book offer a complete miscellany to the reader.
-There is wit, humor and mild sarcasm in some, sheer poignance in others.
+There is wit, humour and mild sarcasm in some, and sheer poignance in others.

-The Witch’s sister and The Refugee Girl deal with refugees who land up in Canada, live life strictly within a framework of rules only to gradually slide away from its hold.
+The Witch’s sister and The Refugee Girl deal with refugees who land in Canada and live life strictly within a framework of rules only to gradually slide away from its hold.

 Gravity Tax and Rat Face are a satire on the government; its taxes, laws, policies and more, with futuristic/dystopian themes.
-While the former mocks at the fact that the time when gravity will be taxed by the government is not far away, the payment calculation using weight of residents in a house and associated penalty on non payment of dues tickle a funny bone.
+While the former mocks the fact that the time when gravity will be taxed by the government is not far away, the payment calculated using the weight of residents in a house and the associated penalty on non-payment of dues tickle a funny bone.
 The latter is largely dystopian, a satirical take on sex change laws in future in the USA.

 Pilgrimage and The Enemy depict how nonchalantly man turns vile and cunning to achieve an objective.

-The Girl on the Train, Tomorrow and The American Girl very elegantly sum up life – a whirlwind of few smooth and many rough patches where hope of a better tomorrow and sheer will to survive are tools that smoothen the rough contours until life is well rounded.
+The Girl on the Train, Tomorrow and The American Girl very elegantly sums up life – a whirlwind of few smooth and many rough patches where the hope of a better tomorrow and sheer will to survive are tools that smoothen the rough contours until life is well-rounded.

 Three of the short stories leave a more powerful imprint than the rest –

-Son of a Chameleon – a man flees his homeland burning in civil war, travels around the world working for Turkish mafia only to be detained in Greece after three years of eluding law.
-As the police decides on the course of punishment, the man smirks at imprudence of these measly beings who uphold law, how they could call only one country of their own while he belonged to the entire world.
+Son of a Chameleon – a man flees his homeland burning in civil war, and travels around the world working for the Turkish mafia only to be detained in Greece after three years of eluding the law.
+As the police decide on the course of punishment, the man smirks at the imprudence of these measly beings who uphold the law, how they could call only one country of their own while he belonged to the entire world.

-The Horoscope – begins as a funny read revolving around baby deliveries, a foldable iron cot, a borrowed time piece to note down the exact time of birth of a child that enables precise evaluation of horoscope but ends as a moving and realistic take on how life is beyond all that can be readily calculated or recorded.
+The Horoscope – begins as a funny read revolving around baby deliveries, a foldable iron cot, and a borrowed timepiece to note down the exact time of birth of a child that enables precise evaluation of the horoscope but ends as a moving and realistic take on how life is beyond all that can be readily calculated or recorded.

 The Good Earth – highlights the yearning for a free land, a small piece of earth that one can cite his own.
-Seelan reunites with his parents in Canada after handling guns for twenty years in war for his people back in Sri Lanka.
-Born in Mayiliddi, Yazhpaanam, he escapes Mullivaikkal after war and reaches Canada via Thailand with memories of 7 killings, 4 training camps, 3 full fledged combats, 7 scars, a love affair and a broken wrist watch.
+Seelan reunites with his parents in Canada after handling guns for twenty years in the war for his people back in Sri Lanka.
+Born in Mayiliddi, Yazhpaanam, he escapes Mullivaikkal after the war and reaches Canada via Thailand with memories of 7 killings, 4 training camps, 3 full-fledged combats, 7 scars, a love affair and a broken wristwatch.
 Seelan is flabbergasted at the opulence of his parents, their new life marked by curt indifference to strife back home, which stifles him.

-Favorite Quote: (The author in the story Unexpected, in response to the question by the postmaster – Why send a talking doll in parcel to Ceylon?)
+Favourite Quote: (The author in the story Unexpected, in response to the question by the postmaster – Why send a talking doll in a parcel to Ceylon?)